chair-dsgt/mip-for-ann/README.md

 # Identify critical neurons using Mixed Integer Programming

-A novel way of computing neuron importance score at fully connected layers and using these computed scores to prune non-critical neurons with marginal loss in the accuracy without fine tuning or retraining .
+A novel way of computing neuron importance score at fully connected / convolutional layers and using these computed scores to prune non-critical neurons with marginal loss in the accuracy without fine-tuning or retraining.

 ## Getting Started